The Great American Bash (1990): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Aftermath

 The 1990 Great American Bash would be the final Great American Bash held under the NWA banner, as WCW seceded from the NWA in January 1991.

 This would be Mark Callous' final appearance on a WCW PPV, after allegedly being told by booker Ole Anderson he would not draw well.
 Callous would head to the WWF where he would become the legendary Undertaker.

-Harley Race would retire from active wrestling after this match and become a manager of Lex Luger, and later Vader.
+Harley Race would wrestle only house shows until retiring from active wrestling in December 1990.
+He wouldn't return until next year's Great American Bash.

 Sting would hold the NWA World Heavyweight title through the remainder of 1990, shortly after the GAB a mysterious wrestler allegedly from Sting's past would begin haunting him under the name "The Black Scorpion".